mattialoszach/local-process-intelligence-server/README.md

 > [!NOTE]
 > ### ⚙️ Compatibility
 > This project was tested on the latest versions of **macOS**.
-While most features work reliably on this version, compatibility with other operating systems (Linux/Windows) is not guaranteed.
+While most features work reliably on this version, compatibility with other operating systems (Linux/Windows) is not always guaranteed.

 ## What It Can Do
 This project provides tools to: